Foreign policy of the Franklin D. Roosevelt administration: War threatens in the Pacific

-Following the American embargo, Japanese leaders turned their attention to the conquest of the Dutch East Indies, which had a large supply of oil.
-In order to consolidate control of the Dutch East Indies, Imperial Japanese Armed Forces planners believed that they needed to capture the Philippines, take control of the British base at Singapore, and defeat the United States Pacific Fleet, which was stationed at Naval Station Pearl Harbor, Hawaii.
-No Japanese leader saw the total defeat of the United States as a feasible outcome, but many hoped that a decisive naval victory would convince the Americans to leave control of the Pacific to Japan.
-Prime Minister Konoye sought a summit with Roosevelt in order to avoid war, but the continued U.S. insistence on the Japanese withdrawal from China scuttled those plans.
+Following the American embargo, Japanese leaders turned their attention to the conquest of the Dutch East Indies, which had a large oil supply.
+To consolidate control of the Dutch East Indies, Imperial Japanese Armed Forces planners believed they needed to capture the Philippines, take control of the British base at Singapore, and defeat the United States Pacific Fleet, stationed at Naval Station Pearl Harbor, Hawaii.
+No Japanese leader saw total defeat of the United States as feasible, but many hoped that a decisive naval victory would convince the Americans to leave control of the Pacific to Japan.
+Prime Minister Konoye sought a summit with Roosevelt to avoid war, but continued U.S. insistence on Japanese withdrawal from China scuttled those plans.
 Tojo succeeded Konoye as prime minister in October, and the Japanese began preparations for an attack on the United States.
 In November, Nomura made a final offer, asking for reopened trade and acceptance of the Japanese campaign in China in return for Japan's pledge not to attack Southeast Asia.
 In large part because the U.S. feared that Japan would attack the Soviet Union after conquering China, Roosevelt declined the offer, and negotiations collapsed on November 26.

 Pearl Harbor, December 7, 1941

 On the morning of December 7, 1941, the Japanese struck the U.S. naval base at Pearl Harbor with a surprise attack, knocking out the main United States Pacific Fleet battleship fleet and killing 2,403 American servicemen and civilians.
 The great majority of scholars have rejected a variety of conspiracy theories that Washington knew in advance.
-The Japanese had kept their secrets closely guarded, and while senior American officials were aware that war was imminent, they did not expect an attack on Pearl Harbor.
+The Japanese guarded their secrets closely, and while senior American officials were aware that war was imminent, they did not expect an attack on Pearl Harbor.
 Roosevelt had anticipated that the first attack would take place in the Dutch East Indies, Thailand, or the Philippines.